IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 ### Message style

-There are two possible style for a commit message: short and full.
+There are two possible styles for a commit message: short and full.

 Short commit message should be around 50 characters long, maximum is at 72.